landlab/landlab/docs/source/install/additional_resources.rst

 Over time the core Landlab development team has written resources for different issues related to installation.
 These are below.
 Note that some are very out of date.
-For example, one of them describes an installation of python 2.7.
-We do not recommend installing a python 2.x version.
+For example, one of them describes an installation of Python 2.7.
+We do not recommend installing a Python 2.x version.

 .. toctree::
   :caption: Additional Resources